Myanmar Plaza

-Myanmar Plaza (မြန်မာပလာဇာ) is a large shopping mall in Yangon, Myanmar (Burma).
+Myanmar Plaza (မြန်မာပလာဇာ) is one of the largest shopping malls in Yangon, Myanmar (Burma).
 The plaza consists of retail outlets, including home appliance and electronics stores, lifestyle shops, and beauty and fashion shops, and a 4,000 m2 food court with cafes, fast food, dining and teashops.
 The pavilion also holds a 2,000 m2 outlet for Marketplace, a grocery store.

 History

 Myanmar Plaza was completed in 2015 and opened on 5 December 2015.
 It is owned by Vietnam’s Hoang Anh Gia Lai (HAGL).
 The Myanmar Plaza is part of the Myanmar Centre, a $440-million mixed-use development with office towers, a hotel and residential apartments.

 In 2016, The Spanish-owned Meliá Yangon, a five-star hotel attached to the plaza, was completed.

 In the aftermath of the 2021 Myanmar coup d'etat, Myanmar Plaza has been the target of anti-coup protesters.
 On 7 April 2021, a small grenade was launched inside the mall.
 On 25 November 2021, the mall's security team courted significant criticism after using force to break up a flash mob protest staged inside the mall.
 In response, protesters launched an ongoing boycott movement against the mall.